SOCIETAS ROSICRUCIANA IN CIVITATIBUS FOEDERATIS

 - Cyber Director

 The Chief Adept and Secretary/Treasurer are appointed by the Supreme Magus, ad vitam.
-They is subject to removal by the same power or by The High Council.
+They are subject to removal by the same power or by The Advisory Council.
 The Celebrant, Suffragan, and four Ancients shall be elected each year at the Annual Convocation by ballot, and a majority of votes cast shall constitute election.
 The officers shall be inducted into office the day of election.
 To be eligible for office a Frater must have attained the Fourth Grade.
 All officers shall hold their respective offices until their successors are elected and installed.
 The remaining officers are appointed by the Chief Adept.
 There is no line or order of progression among either the elected or appointed officers.
-The Chief Adept may appoint Fraters to a High Council of the College.
-Members of the College High Council will serve at his pleasure.
+The Chief Adept may appoint Fraters to a Advisory Council of the College.
+Members of the College Advisory Council will serve at his pleasure.
 The Officers of Secretary/Treasurer and the Cyber Director will receive their dues as compensation for their duties.
 Expenses for the Web are to be paid from the Treasury upon order of the Chief Adept.

 Section 3 – MEMBERSHIP LIMIT In conformity with ancient usage, there may not be more than seventy-two (72) members in this college.
 Each shall have voice and vote in the matters pertaining to the College, so far as such matters pertain to the rank of the Frater.